hellpig/waffle-generator-and-optimal-solver/README.md

 I define "solid" waffle as those with no "holes".
 See the 3 files whose names start with *solid*.
 These files are nearly the same as the non-solid files.
 They use the words#.json file lists described above, though now word lengths can be even numbers.

+There are no longer non-shared locations in puzzles.

 For solidWaffleGen.py, the approximate number-of-puzzles formula now becomes...
 $$\frac{num1^{n2} num2^{n1}}{16.33^{n1 · n2}}$$